-Double-click Synthesize to run synthesis on your design with the default settings specified in the synthesis tool.

-If you want to run the synthesis tool interactively, right-click Synthesize and choose Open Interactively.
-If you open your tool interactively, you must complete synthesis from within the synthesis tool.
+- Run synthesis on your design with the default settings specified in the synthesis tool: Double-click Synthesize. - Run the synthesis tool interactively: Right-click Synthesize and choose Open Interactively.
+If you open the tool interactively, you must complete synthesis from within the synthesis tool.